Insights to help ignite the power of your people

 State income tax withholding

-Some neighboring states have reciprocity agreements for taxes.
+Some neighboring states have tax reciprocity agreements.
 In these situations, the governments agree that workers only owe taxes for the state where they live, not where they work.
-This simplifies payroll, as you only need to withhold for one state.
-For example, Pennsylvania has reciprocal tax agreements with Indiana, Maryland, New Jersey, Ohio, Virginia and West Virginia.
+For example, Illinois has reciprocal agreements with Iowa, Kentucky, Michigan and Wisconsin, while Montana has an agreement with North Dakota, and New Jersey has one with Pennsylvania.

-Another issue for payroll is the increase in hybrid work models, where employees work some days at home, some days at the office and some days while travelling, including for their personal enjoyment in a new area.
 States have different thresholds for the number of days an employee can work there before an employer must start submitting taxes to the state.
-For instance, in New York it's 14 days, but in Illinois it's 30.
-Other states base this on an income earned threshold or use a combination of time and income.
+For instance, in New York it's 14 days, but in Illinois it's 30 days.
+Other states base this on an income-earned threshold or use a combination of time and income.

 Employer tax responsibilities

 Having employees working remotely in other states can create new tax responsibilities for your business.
-First, to withhold state taxes on behalf of these employees, you may need to register your business with these states to do so.
-The more states your employees work from, the more registrations you'll need.
+To withhold state taxes on behalf of these employees, you may need to register your business in those states.
+The more states your employees work from, the more registrations you may need.

 For more support with these objectives, consider speaking with a legal and payroll expert who is familiar with the latest state laws.
 They can help keep your business compliant with critical requirements as you continue to manage the new environment of remote work.